mirendev/jsonrpc3/SPEC.md

 Where:
 - `Version` in a response MUST match the version in the corresponding request (except when returning an error for unsupported version)
 - `ref` (optional, top-level): Specifies a remote reference to invoke the method on.
 This is the ONLY place where remote references can be specified.
 If present, the method is invoked on the referenced object controlled by the other party.
+- `context` (optional, top-level): An object containing contextual information such as trace IDs, authentication tokens, or application-specific metadata.
+Both requests and responses can include context.
 - `LocalReference` (as `{$ref: string}`): Used in `params` or `result` to pass references to objects controlled by the caller.
 These are references being passed from caller to callee.
 - Reference identifiers (both in `ref` and `LocalReference`) MUST be non-empty strings and MUST be unique within the session for references created by the same party
 - The reference identifier `"$rpc"` is reserved for protocol methods (see section 3.4) and MUST NOT be used as a user-defined reference